travelgateX/go-iam-client/README.md

-# go-entities-client
+# go-iam-client
-GraphQL Go client to connect with the TravelgateX Entities API
+GraphQL Go client to connect with the TravelgateX IAM API

 * Entities API strong Go types for response data
-* Build and execute any Entities API request
+* Build and execute any IAM API request
 * Help package with some basic requests
 * Options to log and debug transactions